creme332/pakupaku-ai/README.md

     - [ ] add get functions for `eye` of enemy
     - [ ] add `powerTicks`
 - [ ] Add more documentation for original game code in `main.js`
+- [ ] Minify javascript files

+## Licenses

+This repository includes code/content under various licenses:
+- Code from `docs/pakupaku/main.js` is under the MIT License (see LICENSE-A)
+- Code from `docs/pakupaku/bot.js` is under the MIT License (see LICENSE)

 ## References
 - Code for pakupaku game: https://abagames.github.io/crisp-game-lib-11-games/pakupaku/main.js